jesusfvj/toDoer-back/README.md

 The `.env example` file should look like this:

 ```
-PORT=PORT
+PORT=4001
-MONGODB_URL=YOUR_DATA_BASE_CONNECTION_PASSWORD
+MONGODB_URL=YOUR_MONGODB_CONNECTION_URL
 NODE_ENV="development"
 ```

-Make sure to replace the fields with the actual URL key and the port you will use.
+Make sure to replace the fields with the actual URL connection to MongoDB.
 You can then rename the file to `.env` and add it to your `.gitignore` file so that it is not included in version control.

 ## Contributing